Contact Form

 Request A Quote

 Is your home’s water pressure dropping?
 Are you noticing cracks or leaks in your filter canister?
 These are clear signs you need a reliable water filter housing replacement.
 A failing housing compromises your entire filtration system, risking water quality and potential water damage.
 For the common 2.5″ x 20″ standard whole-house size, finding a direct-fit, durable replacement is crucial.
+You can also explore compatible options in our water filtration systems for complete home protection.
 BasideWT’s engineered solution offers a perfect, worry-free swap.
 This guide will help you understand why a timely replacement matters and how to choose the best one.

 Why Replace Your Filter Housing?
 The Risks of Waiting